SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Using_dashboard_feeds/Configuring_GQI_feeds/Configuring_an_external_data_source_in_a_query.md

 | `DMSMessage SendMessage(DMSMessage message)` | Sends a request that expects a single response. |
 | `DMSMessage[] SendMessages(params DMSMessage[] messages)` | Sends multiple requests at once, or sends a request that expects multiple responses. |

-The `GQIDMS` object is only generated when the property is used.

 Generally, an ad hoc data source implementation will want to add a private field where it can store the `GQIDMS` object to be used later in other callbacks when columns and rows are created.

 > [!IMPORTANT]
 > DMS messages are subject to change without notice.
-If you can implement an alternative using the DataMiner UI or the automation options provided in DataMiner Automation, we highly recommend that you do so instead.
+If you can implement an alternative using the [built-in data sources](xref:Query_data_sourcess), we highly recommend that you do so instead.

 ## Example ad hoc data script